Narcoculture in Mexico: Narco corridos

 In Sinaloa, narcoculture enjoys a place of privilege, but in other parts of Mexico, the acceptance of narcoculture has been a slow process.
 Narco corridos, however, have helped narcoculture become more acceptable in places where interactions with drug traffickers do not take place on a daily basis.

 The Mexican corrido, a song narrating stories real or imagined about historical characters, became popular during the Mexican Revolution of 1910.
 The corrido became popular because it narrated news and events to a largely illiterate population.
 The corrido also created popular heroes and celebrated their lives and adventures.
 Pancho Villa, revolutionary leader, was one of the figures celebrated through these corridos.

 Although these corridos mention kidnappings, assassination, executions, battles, and disasters, they differ from narco-corridos in that the original corridos attempted to tell a story and give a moral message (like the fall and redemption, sin and punishment, or life and death of a person).

 The first narco-corridos began to appear in the 1970s.
-Most scholars agree that los Tigres del Norte were the pioneers of this genre, first appearing in the southern United States, then becoming popular in Sinaloa, Sonora, Tijuana and Michoacán.
+Most scholars agree that Los Tigres del Norte were the pioneers of this genre, first appearing in the southwestern United States, then becoming popular in Sinaloa, Sonora, Baja California and Michoacán.

 Narcocorridos glorify and romanticize narco trafficking, and in a more recent trend of hyper-violent lyrics (called movimiento alterado, Spanish for "cocaine-alertness movement"), they may express a pride of modern narcos in murdering, torturing, and dismembering their rivals.
 By contrast, traditional corridos often told of a "benevolent bandit" who committed crimes for a good cause, similar to a Robin Hood figure.
 Through narcocorridos, drug lords like Joaquín "El Chapo" Guzmán, Ismael "El Mayo" Zambada, and Rafael Caro Quintero, among others, have been elevated to popular heroes in a similar way as the traditional corrido elevated benevolent bandits like Heraclio Bernal and Jesús Malverde during the Mexican Revolution.
 The corridos about these characters praised the bravery of these bandits and identified them as defenders of the poor against an unjust government.